axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-01-STELLAR-GMP-v1.0.0.md

 ### Pre-requisite

-- Ensure that [External Gateway](../stellar/2025-01-Stellar-GMP-v1.0.0.md) is deployed first, as `VotingVerifier` relies on `External Gateway`, due to `sourceGatewayAddress`.
+- Ensure that [External Gateway](../stellar/2025-01-Stellar-GMP-v1.0.0.md) is deployed first, as `VotingVerifier` relies on `External Gateway` due to `sourceGatewayAddress`.

 ## Deployment